Types of daisies

 A daisy is an herbaceous plant of the Compositae family,(Asteraceae) characterized by a yellow flower bud.

 The real daisy flower comes from plants of the genus Bellis spp.

-All daisies from Bellis gender come from Europe, and have become naturalized in many regions of Asia Minor, New Zealand and North America, initially exported as ornamentals.
+All daisies from Bellis gender come from Europe, North Africa and Turkey, and have become naturalized in many regions of Asia Minor, New Zealand and North America, initially exported as ornamentals.

 Currently, these plants are a common weed of lawns and turf.

 Actually, a daisy is not a flower.
 It belongs to the Compositae family, and as this name implies, it is composed of many tiny flowers, arranged in a floral head.